Xstar97/TwitterBot/README.md

     - npm install twitter dotenv bluebird sleep --save

 4. create these files with this command and copy and paste the data from this repo:
-    - touch bot.js
+    - bot.js
-    - touch config.js
+    - config.js
-    - touch .env
+    - .env

 5. edit .env file place your keys and secrets in order
 - api key and secret the first two slots